Closing Date – Ongoing

 £10.90 per hour

 Variable Hour contracts are available between 16-37 hours per week.
-(Evenings, weekends and holidays)
+(Wednesday evening and/or Saturday daytimes)

 Children and Young Person’s Coordinator